Saturday, December 14, 2024

 I was talking to a friend about her Dad and WWII.
 She said he never talked about it.
 My Dad was also in WWII, When he passed away I received his WWII awards and medals.
 I never new it but he was a Master Shot with pistol, rifle and machine gun.
 He was also one of the first to hit the beach at Attu.
 He helped lay down fire for the rest of the invasion.
 I didn't know any of this until he passed away.

 Vietnam was different from most of our previous wars.
 In Vietnam, everyone was the enemy, the enemy did not wear uniforms, a little child could be carrying a loaded pistol in the bag he carried as he walked past you.
 When we came home, we didn't see all the grandeur that our fathers saw when they come home.
 Young people, collage age through their garbage at us as we walked through airports and train stations.
 In my case, my own family called me a failure; partly because of the things I did in the war, but also because I voluntarily participated.
+My family said I offended all the people who did not volunteer only to wait to be drafted.
+If you are offended by those who voluntarily lay down their life for their country, maybe you should leave and live in another country.

 There are many misunderstandings about wars like Vietnam.